Devepre/devepre.github.io/_posts/2023-08-01-Popover pure SwiftUI.markdown

 }
 {% endhighlight %}

-This View modifier creates an hidden overlay with a popup view and reads it size via `GeometryReader` embedded as `.background` (otherwise it will screw up view layout).
-Than this size info is using via Binding in order to set a frame size of the actual popover view.
+This View modifier creates an hidden overlay with a popup view and reads it size via `GeometryReader` embedded as `.background` (otherwise it will screw up the view layout).
+Than this size info will be used via Binding in order to set a frame size of the actual popover view.
 One very important note here.
-Since as we know `.overlay` by default can't show view that is bigger from source view, `ViewSizeReader` View modifier should be attached to a view, that is big enough to host popup view through it's hidden `.overlay`.
+Since, as we know, `.overlay` by default can't show view that is bigger from source view, `ViewSizeReader` View modifier should be attached to a view, that is big enough to host popup view through it's hidden `.overlay`.
 In this case it's `NavigationView`.
-Otherwise, if `.bindViewSize` will be attached to the source view, which is smaller than popup view, popup view will have maximum width and height that may be not suitable to display whole content of popover view.
+Otherwise, if `.bindViewSize` will be attached to the source view, which is smaller than popup view, popup view will have maximum width and height of source view.
+That may be not enough to display whole content of popover view.
 Just like this:

 ![Code example](/assets/images/code_00007.png)